 Cultural Studies is defined as a course in which the major thrust is the study of one or more non-traditional and/or underrepresented cultures that are traditionally excluded from or marginalized in mainstream American curriculum.
 Cultural studies courses demonstrate a cultural emphasis in their course descriptions.
+For completion of the AA/AS degree, students must complete at least one cultural studies course.

-Social Interaction
+Social and Behavioral Sciences

-ANT 130/REL130 Introduction to Comparative Religion

-ANT 160 Cultural Diversity in the Modern World

-ANT 220 Introduction to Cultural Anthropology

-ANT 221 Native People of North America

-ANT 235 Food and Culture

-ANT 241 Origins of Old World Civilizations

-ANT 242 Origins of New World Civilizations

-COM 254 Introduction to Intercultural Communication

-ECO 150 Introduction to Global Economics

-GEO 152 Regional Geography of the World

-GEO 160 Lands and Peoples of the Non-Western World

-HUM 135 Introduction to Native American Literature

-HUM 202 Survey of Appalachian Studies I

-HUM 203 Survey of Appalachian Studies II

-HUM 204 Appalachian Seminar

-HUM 221 Contemporary Perspectives on Peace and War

-POL 212 Culture and Politics in the Third World

-POL 235 World Politics

-RAE 120 Introduction to Chinese Culture

-REL 101 Introduction to Religious Studies

-SOC 235 Inequality in Society

-SPA 115 Hispanic Culture

-WGS 200 Introduction to Women's and Gender Studies in the Social Sciences
+ANT 130/REL130 Introduction to Comparative Religion ANT 160 Cultural Diversity in the Modern World ANT 220 Introduction to Cultural Anthropology ANT 221 Native People of North America ANT 235 Food and Culture ANT 241 Origins of Old World Civilizations ANT 242 Origins of New World Civilizations COM 254 Introduction to Intercultural Communication ECO 150 Introduction to Global Economics GEO 152 Regional Geography of the World GEO 160 Lands and Peoples of the Non-Western World HUM 135 Introduction to Native American Literature HUM 202 Survey of Appalachian Studies I HUM 203 Survey of Appalachian Studies II HUM 204 Appalachian Seminar POL 212 Culture and Politics in the Third World POL 235 World Politics PSY 230 Psychosocial Aspects of Death and Dying RAE 120 Introduction to Chinese Culture REL 101 Introduction to Religious Studies SOC 235 Inequality in Society SPA 115 Hispanic Culture: (Country or Region) WGS 200 Introduction to Women's and Gender Studies in the Social Sciences